velcro 9 months ago

 On the other extreme we tend to give our human-exceptionalism way too much weight and contrast its behaviour with "mere statistical parrot rumination" as if our brains deep down were not just a much (much) more sophisticated machine, but nevertheless a machine.

-• yjftsjthsd-h a day ago
+• yjftsjthsd-h 9 months ago

 > as if our brains deep down were not just a much (much) more sophisticated machine, but nevertheless a machine.